APH10/BIDS/README.md

   -d, --debug           add debug information
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         output filename (default: output to stdout)

 ```

 ### Operation

 The `--file` option is used to specify the binary file to be processed.

-The `--description` option is used to provide a biref description of the binary being processed.
+The `--description` option is used to provide a brief description of the binary being processed.

+The `--library-path` option is used to provide the path for library files which are not located with the system library files.
+Multiple
+locations can be specified as a list of paths spearated by ','. e.g. "/local/lib,/project/lib"

 The `--exclude-dependency`, `--exclude-symbol`, and `--exclude-callgraph` option is used to disable
 the capture of dependency, symbol or callgraph information respectively.